ICT381/ict381-lab-notes/LAB_5B.md

       > **TIP**: To get a more verbose output, you can use the `-v` flag.
 You can use `-vv` or `-vvv` for more verbosity.
       > For example: `ansible-playbook -vv application1.yaml`.

-4. StaycationX and myReactApp is deployed.
-To verify it, open a web browser and browse to `http://EC2 IP ADDRESS`.
+4. StaycationX and myReactApp are deployed.
+To verify it, open a web browser and browse to `http://EC2_IP_ADDRESS`.

     * To view myReactApp, visit `http://EC2_IP_ADDRESS`.
     * To view StaycationX, visit `http://EC2_IP_ADDRESS:5000`.